Intro

 If you chose the latter, the options you have for bringing your own internet connection are cellular bonding and remote Wi-Fi.

-Set up your cameras, mics, lighting and other gear and then set up your live streaming software.
+Set up your camera, test your mic, lighting and other gear and then set up your live streaming software.
 First, create layouts in your software with different backgrounds, graphics and captions to switch between during your stream.
 Then, connect your streaming software to the platforms you want to stream to (YouTube Live, Facebook Live, etc.).

 Once your gear and software are ready, do a test run.
 You can create your stream as “unlisted” on YouTube to test the connection or make a short recording with your streaming software to see if you should adjust the cameras, lighting or mics.
 If you go live with Restream Studio, you can use the record-only feature to test your setup without broadcasting to any platforms.